Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active – passive accounts

-These are accounts that can have a balance, either in debit or credit, depending on the current result. economic results during the reporting period.
+These are accounts that can have a balance, either debit or credit, depending on the current result economic results during the reporting period.

-And some of these accounts may have an expanded balance, i.e. debit and credit at the same time.
-In this case, the debit balance is shown in the asset balance, and the credit balance is shown in the liability balance.
+And some of these accounts may have an expanded balance, i.e. on debit and credit simultaneously.
+In this case, the debit balance is shown in the asset side of the balance sheet, and the credit balance is shown in the liability side of the balance sheet.

 These are the accounts:

-60 Settlements with suppliers and contractors (the debit balance happens in the case of an advance payment to the supplier)
+60 Settlements with suppliers and contractors (a debit balance occurs in the case of an advance payment to a supplier)

-62 Settlements with suppliers and customers (a credit balance happens when the buyer has transferred us an advance)
+62 Settlements with suppliers and customers (a credit balance occurs when the buyer has transferred an advance to us)

 68 Calculations for taxes and fees

-69 Settlements with funds social insurance and ensure
+69 Settlements with funds social insurance and provision

 71 Settlements with accountable persons